-The only costs associated with this would be to paint bike and arrow symbols on the bike lanes and to hang bike lane and no parking signs along the street.
+The only costs associated with this would be to paint bike and arrow symbols on the bike lanes and to hang bike signs along the street.
 Estimated costs are between \$15,000-\$25,000 for painting and signage and funds are budgeted in the FY09-10 CIP Budget, PKS 045 Recreation Trails.